Family Presence and Visitor Restrictions

 Although public health restrictions have eased, the risks to Saskatchewan's most vulnerable remain.
 The health and safety of our staff, patients, residents and families remains our top priority.

-As of September 27, 2021, all families and visitors in SHA long term care homes and affiliates will now be required to wear a medical mask at all times, not just when outside of the residents' rooms.
-This masking protocol applies to both vaccinated and unvaccinated individuals and applies to single and multi-resident rooms.
-This change aligns with the latest Government of Saskatchewan Public Health Order.
-As the number of outbreaks in long-term care increases and the number of residents infected with COVID-19 and its variants continues to increase, additional safety precautions, including mandatory masking in resident rooms, are needed.
-Free medical masks will be provided at screening stations when entering a long-term care home.
+All families and visitors in SHA acute care, long term care homes and affiliates are required to wear a medical mask at all times.
+This masking protocol applies to both vaccinated and unvaccinated individuals.
+This aligns with the Government of Saskatchewan Public Health Order.
+Free medical masks will be provided at screening stations when entering a SHA facility or long-term care home.

 Long-term care residents are not required to mask in their own rooms, as this is their home, but are encouraged to mask when outside their room and in common indoor areas.